fourkitchens/fire/README.md

 composer require fourkitchens/fire --dev --prefer-install=source
 ```

+If you already have FIRE installed into your project please first uninstalled it and then try the command up top again.

 ## Passing Arguments wrapped commands (i.e drush)
 When using Fire to run a wrapped command like Drush, you can indeed pass arguments by using a double hyphen (--).
 This signals that all subsequent parameters should be treated as arguments for the wrapped command.
 Here's how you can structure it: